LarsDeLeeuw/Compilers/README.md

 TODO: Throw syntax error when break or continue statement not in loop/switch
-      Implement DeadCode/Unreachable Code, my break and continue depend on it, break/return/continueStmt node should be last stmtnode of a scope
+      Implement DeadCode/Unreachable Code, my break and continue depend on it, break/return/continueStmt node should be last stmtnode of a scope forwardDeclaration.c works but is not fully implemented yet for example arguments arent checked yet when init an decl function

 # About